xyproto/fortunecraft/README.md

 `fortunecraft` has a very different selection of fortunes compared to the good old `fortune` program.

-One of the goals for this utility is to be a proof of concept for Arch Linux for a package that depends on a model that depends on Ollama.
+One of the goals for this utility is to be a proof of concept for an Arch Linux package that depends on a model that in turn depends on Ollama.

 ### Requirements